gloebit/unity-gloebit/README.md

 entitlements/inventory database.

 To start, create a scene and place the "Gloebit" and "Gloebit Login" prefabs into it.
-Create a another scene and place the GloebitDemo prefab into it.
+Create a another scene and place the "GloebitDemo" prefab into it.

 In build settings, select Unity Webplayer and add both scenes (make